 modern medicine is so proud of.

 Multiple sclerosis has nutritional causes and nutritional cures.

 There are ways to heal the knees.
-The keys are weight training, prolotherapy, and a chirporactic maneuver known as traction.
+In 2007, my keys were weight training, prolotherapy, and a chiropractic maneuver known as traction.

 It is possible to treat many skin conditions and digestive disorders with the same, simple remedy.
 But trust me when I say that you probably are not going to like it — at least, not at first.
 Because the potential healing benefit comes from — get this — the practice practice of “Urine Therapy”.
 (Other recommendations include a good skin cream, and diet rich in phytochemicals (aka polyphenols).
 But here, we deal with the really weird one.

 A Program for the Repair and Regeneration of the Intestinal Tract, after the Ravages of Gluten Intolerance